Value investment strategy

 Metrics of the value strategy

-We use the share price at the end of the period and the profit during the preceeding period.
+We use the share price at the end of the period and the profit during the preceding period.
 The higher this value relative to peers, the lower the rank.

 We use the share price and the book values at the end of the period.
 The higher this value relative to peers, the lower the rank.

-We use the share price at the end of the period and the revenue during the preceeding period.
+We use the share price at the end of the period and the revenue during the preceding period.
 The higher this value relative to peers, the lower the rank.

-We use the share price from the end of the period and dividend pay-outs during the preceeding period.
+We use the share price from the end of the period and dividend pay-outs during the preceding period.
 The higher this value relative to peers, the higher the rank.